kotlin-graphics/assimp/src/test/resources/models-nonbsd/MDL/IDPO (Quake1)/gijoe-readme.txt

 Description of the Modification
 -------------------------------

 This is a new player.mdl for quake.
-It's main use is for bots.
+It's main.main use is for bots.
 The Skins are Snake Eyes v4, Duke v3, Low-Light, Storm Shadow v2, Shockwave, Repeater, Gung-Ho, Shipwreck, Dusty v3, and Tunnel Rat v2.